Python Histogram

 In the table below you can see some common parameters:

-There are many parameters that are not shown in the table above.
-You can find them in the official documentation of the matplotlib.pyplot.hist() method.
+The table above only includes some of the most common parameters.
+You can find all of them in the official documentation of the matplotlib.pyplot.hist() method.

-Now let’s use some of the parameters above to see the difference in the histogram.
+Now let’s use some of the parameters above to see how the histogram changes.

 import matplotlib.pyplot as plt